If you are considering stepping back into the world of dating, it is likely that you have been through some sort of break up.

 - Commit to let it go – once achieved, this puts you in the right place to start dating again

-If you are open to forgive and starting a fresh, most of our matchmaking team are psychologists, and a number are also coaches.
+If you are open to forgive and starting a fresh, most of our matchmaking team have studied psychology, and a number are also coaches.
 They bring with them a wealth of experience, which can help support you in your dating journey, and guide you to let go of what once was.
 Get in touch with us today, to let us help you start you on your journey to true love.